ILoveStudy/richardresume.io/gong.hanjin_cv.japan.md

 ###### Senior  Engineer

-As the Senior Engineer.Usually help colleagues to solve technical problems and answer business questions
+As the Senior Engineer.Usually, help colleagues to solve technical problems and answer business questions

 #### Work content: